 Like the Blue Talon Bistro, Le Yaca’s specialty is French cuisine.
 While I have this under the lunch and dinner options, they also serve a fantastic brunch on the weekends.

-Everything is top notch at Le Yaca from the food to the service to the atmosphere.
 This is another spot that most would consider fine dining so the price tag is a bit hefty but most people find that what you get is well worth it.

 They have an outdoor patio that is absolutely beautiful and makes the experience even better during nice weather.